The JSON Flex Advantage

 Schema transformations to materialize columns from the indexed fields—Within the Refinery view, you can configure transformations for JSON string indexed data.

 - You can use Materialize with JSONPath to create a materialized column with values extracted from a JSON string blob field.
-This transformation uses the JSON Path expression syntax to identify the JSON sting values.
+This transformation uses the JSON Path expression syntax to identify the JSON sting values that will become columns in the view.

-- You can use Treat as Nested JSON to specify that an index filed processed as one JSON string blob field can be used in a Search Analytics (OpenSearch Dashboards) filter or Elastic API search using an Elastic nested path expression.
+- You can use Treat as Nested JSON to specify that an index field processed as one JSON string blob field can be used in a Search Analytics (OpenSearch Dashboards) filter or Elastic API search using an Elastic nested path expression.
+Treat as Nested JSON fields can also be used in Search Analytics visualizations for Metrics or Bucket values, using a JSON Path value to identify the specific field in the blob.